torbsd/torbsd.github.io/corp-relays.md

 * optimizing FreeBSD may not be necessary, while changes for other BSDs are quite simple

-* OpenBSD requires some /etc/login.conf changes, and the ports/packages only includes the stable version of Tor, and if time is no constraint, run and maintain Tor on a recent snapshot
+* OpenBSD requires some /etc/login.conf changes, and the ports/packages only includes the stable version of Tor, but with a little effort, run and maintain Tor on a recent snapshot

 * ensure there is a regular routine of maintaining and updating the relays' ports/packages and base operating system, especially the SSL implementation

 * particular attention should be made to keeping the Tor port/package updated, as anonymity is an "arms race" that can require critical changes to the code

-* consider using the unstable version of Tor as opposed to the stable version, as the former version gets more attention
+* consider using the alpha version of Tor as opposed to the stable version, as the former version gets more attention

-* in the case the entity is operating more than one relay, make sure the [MyFamily knob](https://www.torproject.org/docs/tor-manual.html.en#MyFamily) is designated in the torrc file
+* in the case the entity is operating more than one relay, make sure the [MyFamily setting](https://www.torproject.org/docs/tor-manual.html.en#MyFamily) is designated in the torrc file

 * for high-bandwidth relays, please consult these links for every insight